Pylons/docs-style-guide/docs/index.rst

 The file may be included using the ``literalinclude`` directive.
 The file name follows the conventions of :ref:`dsg-file-naming`.

-..
-TODO: copy the helloworld.py file into the static directory.

 .. code-block:: rst

     .. literalinclude:: src/helloworld.py